Domestic violence deaths in the state of Arizona have stayed consistent over the years,

 to show he has “the power,” and she does not, stated Phillips.

-She tells the story of a woman who was shot by her abuser, but survived.
+She tells the story of a woman whose abuser shot her, but she survived.

-The abuser said he was sorry, that it would never happen again, and when
+The abuser apologized, saying that it would never happen again, and when

-he brought her home from the hospital he did take good care of her for
+he brought her home from the hospital he did take care of her for awhile.

-awhile.
 But then one day she felt the gun against her head again.
-The
+The abuser pulled

-abuser pulled the trigger, but fortunately for her, the chamber was empty.
+the trigger, but fortunately for her, the chamber was empty.
+She left

-She left him for good that time.
-However, unfortunately, not everyone
+him for good that time.
+Unfortunately, however, not everyone leaves their